surniaulula/wpsso/readme.txt

 	* Updated "Requires At Least" to WordPress v4.2.
 	* Updated the Facebook debugger URL.
 	* Updated the plugin rating notice message.
-	* The WebSite Organization Schema Type option is now fixed to "Organization" since Google does not recognize all Schema Organization sub-types as valid organization and publisher types.
-The WebSite organization type ID should be "organization" unless you are confident that Google will recognize your preferred Schema Organization sub-type as a valid organization.
-To select a different organization type ID for your WebSite, define the `WPSSO_SCHEMA_ORGANIZATION_TYPE_ID` constant with your preferred type ID (not the Schema type URL).
 * **Bugfixes**
 	* None.
 * **Developer Notes**